adrien-matta/nptool/README.md

 $ make -jn install
 ````

-NB: Optimal compilation time is usually achieved for n = twice the number of available core.

-If you have google ninja build install then you can alternatively ask cmake to compile using it:
+If you have google ninja build install then you can alternatively ask cmake to generate the ninja.build file:
 ````
 $ cmake -GNinja ./
 $ ninja install